Mental Health Monday: Coping with a relapse…

 Life is rarely plain sailing, and after recovering, sometimes we need to cope with a mental health relapse.

 Our mental health, much like our physical health, can be up and down.
 You can be fine one week, and find yourself in a bottomless pit the next.
 Whether you’ve largely recovered or you’re gradually on the road to recovery, it’s important to remember that relapses are normal.

 You won’t always feel as great as you do on your best days and you won’t always feel as bad as you do on the worst days.
 It can be a rollercoaster ride of emotions, helterskeltering to the bottom or being chucked up in the air in a fit of happiness!

-What do you do when you are relapsing?
+What can you do when you are relapsing?

-3. If it lasts longer than a few days, seek help.
+If it lasts longer than a few days or you are having thoughts of harming yourself or others, seek help.
+Click here for Samaritans contact details.
 Sometimes relapses do need some medical attention and you might need support when you’re dealing with them – don’t be afraid to reach out if things get too hard.
 If you don’t feel like you can talk to the people around you, you are always more than welcome to reach out to one of us for a non-judgemental rant and rave, but we still advise speaking to your GP if you’re struggling!

 Is there anything else that you do when you suffer with a relapse in your mental health?
 Let us know!

 Was this helpful?
 Maybe these will be as well…